superoo7/solar_boat/README.md

 ### Problem
 * structure of C++ for this project
 * currently we have multiple void setup and void main, so the c++ cannot be executed.
+* error handling when sensors failed to display data

 ### Reference